CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: 4]

 The client uses this ID to call the ClearSegments() function of an RGBController device.
 The packet contains the index of the zone to clear segments on, type int (size 4).
-The `pkt_dev_idx` of this request's header indicates which controller you are calling ClearSegments() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling ClearSegments() on.
+See the [Device IDs](#device-ids) section for more information.

 ## NET_PACKET_ID_RGBCONTROLLER_ADDSEGMENT

 ### Client Only [Size: Variable]

 The client uses this ID to call the AddSegment() function of an RGBController device.
 The packet contains a data block.
 The format of the block is shown below.
-The `pkt_dev_idx` of this request's header indicates which controller you are calling AddSegment() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling AddSegment() on.
+See the [Device IDs](#device-ids) section for more information.

 | Size             | Format                 | Name             | Description                                               |
 | ---------------- | ---------------------- | ---------------- | --------------------------------------------------------- |